Remi Barclay Messenger: Career

-Civil Celebrant
+Civil celebrant

 United States

-In the months following the September 11 attacks on New York City by Al-Qaeda, Barclay assisted in the organisation of several memorial services for victims who had lived in Montclair, New Jersey.
+In the months following the September 11 attacks on New York City by Al-Qaeda, Barclay assisted in the organization of several memorial services for victims who had lived in Montclair, New Jersey.
 Philanthropist Gaile Sarma invited her to join a group training to be civil celebrants — following the Australian model founded by the Australian Attorney-General Lionel Murphy.
 Barclay accepted the invitation and thus became an American celebrant.
 Gaile Sarma had secured the services of the Australian civil celebrant and celebrant trainer Dally Messenger III who visited the United States several times to progress the pioneer training program.

 Australia

 In late 2003, Barclay migrated to Australia.
 Barclay was a teacher and trainer with the International College of Celebrancy.
-She was also one of a group, chosen and trained by the Australian Government, to teach professional development to celebrants.

-From 2010 to 2016, she practised as an occasional lecturer and workshop leader on mythology, history, theatre and celebrancy.
+From 2010 to 2016, she practiced as an occasional lecturer and workshop leader on mythology, history, theatre and celebrancy.